SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/09-water_models.md

 ### Other things to consider
 Water models in common use in bio-molecular simulation have traditionally only been parameterized for a single temperature of 298K (SPC/E, TIP3P, etc.)

+### Conclusion
+Our lesson for today comes to an end with this.
+Today, we have covered a wide range of topics, and I hope it has provided a solid foundation for MD application to your projects.
+Thank you for participating in today's lesson.
+It has been a pleasure sharing knowledge.

 ### Force Field Parameters of the common Water Models

 |     | TIP3P  | SPC/E   | TIP4P-Ew | OPC    | OPC3    |